-- 1) There is a regular Cleaning Service to the premises. - 2) Refuse containers emptied regularly. - 3) Regular checks by Caretakers minimise risk of waste accumulation. - 4) 'Out of Hours' service in place to remove bulk items. - 5) Bin stores are located in the rear yard area at either end of each block.
+- 1) There is a regular Cleaning Service to the premises. - 2) Refuse containers emptied regularly. - 3) Regular checks by Caretakers minimise risk of waste accumulation. - 4) 'Out of Hours' service in place to remove bulk items. - 5) Bin stores are located in the rear yard area.